 In the 1990s, the focus shifted to creating more energy-efficient products.
 Roof windows with improved thermal insulation capabilities were introduced in response to increased demand for energy-saving solutions.

-A significant turning point occurred in 2001 with unveiling the “House of the Future” concept, which presented a vision of comfortable, energy-efficient homes that use natural light and ventilation.
+A significant turning point occurred in 2001 with the unveiling of the “House of the Future” concept, which presented a vision of comfortable, energy-efficient homes that use natural light and ventilation.

 The “Model Home” program, introduced in 2005, involved constructing test homes worldwide to show how roof windows could create livable, healthy, and energy-efficient environments.

 In 2011, the firm celebrated its 70th anniversary.
-At this point, products were supplied in more than 40 countries globally, and production facilities were located in 11 nations.
+At this point, products were supplied to more than 40 countries, and production facilities were located in 11 nations.

-In 2015, a new generation of roof windows with enhanced sound and thermal insulation and integrated smart home systems was unveiled.
+In 2015, a new generation of roof windows with enhanced sound and thermal insulation, as well as integrated smart home systems, was unveiled.

 In 2018, the company introduced its “healthy buildings” program, emphasizing natural light and ventilation and focusing on people’s health and well-being.

-An ambitious sustainability plan was unveiled in 2020, with the goal of offset the company’s past carbon footprint and becoming carbon neutral by 2030.
+An ambitious sustainability plan was unveiled in 2020 to offset the company’s past carbon footprint and become carbon neutral by 2030.

 In 2022, notable advancements in sustainability were achieved.
 A new range of recycled-material skylights was introduced, greatly reducing the production’s carbon impact while meeting high-quality criteria.
 The window collection and recycling program was expanded to support a circular economy.